DLR-RM/stable-baselines3/docs/guide/plotting.rst

 Plotting
 ========

-Stable Baselines3 provides utilities for plotting training results to monitor and visualize your agent's learning progress.
+Stable Baselines3 provides utilities for plotting training results to monitor and visualize your agent"s learning progress.
 The main plotting functionality is provided by the ``results_plotter`` module, which can load monitor files created during training and generate various plots.